 Site Address NY application ref. no. (LPA ref. no.) Proposed Development Date registered as valid Delegated or Committee item Reasons why still in hand Is an agreed Extension of Time (EoT) in place?
 Yes/No Expiry Date tanks, bicycle rack, car parking area and hardstanding Borrowby Waste Water Treatment Works, Bob Lane, Borrowby, YO7 4QS NY/2018/0244/FUL Erection of four rectangular kiosks (59 sq. metres), feed pumping stations (29 sq. metres), tertiary solids capture unit (72 sq. metres), sludge holding tank (100 sq. metres), internal access track and hardstanding (970 sqm) and installation of 2.4 m high access gate and 2.4 m high green weld mesh fence 4/12/18 Committee Further landscape information was awaited and now received.
 Committee Report prepared.
 Further information on part-retrospective issues was awaited.
 Some now received.
 Agent now preparing photomontage and amended Landscape Plan to try to lift objection.
-Yes - requested for 31st July.
+Yes - requested for 31 st July.
 Knapton Landfill Site, Village Street, East Knapton, Malton, YO17 8JA NY/2018/0095/73 - (C3/19/00012/CPO) Variation of condition no's.
 8, 10, 11, 13 & 22 of planning permission ref. no. C3/17/00604/CPO which relates to the time limit for the submission of a Noise Monitoring Scheme, Fire Prevention, Landscape Scheme, Landscape Management Plan and Litter Management Plan 13.12.18 Delegated Awaiting sign off by Team Leader.
 No - to be requested.
-Allerton Park Landfill, Moor Lane (Off A168), Knaresborough, HG5 0SD NY/2018/0280/73 Variation of Condition No's 1, 2 & 20 of Planning Permission Ref.
-C6/500/63J/CMA for the continuation of waste disposal operations for a further 6 years from 31 December 2018 until 31 December 2024 with a further year for restoration, to amend the final restoration levels across the site and to amend the final restoration scheme for the southern part of the site 21.12.18 Committee Awaiting further information from agent, as last communication was scheme may change.
+Allerton Park Landfill, Moor Lane (Off A168), Knaresborough, HG5 0SD NY/2018/0280/73 Park Landfill, Moor ff A168), orough, HG5 0SD Variation of Condition No's 1, 2 & 20 of Planning Permission Ref.
+C6/500/63J/CMA for the continuation of waste disposal operations for a Committee Awaiting further information from agent, as last communication was scheme may change.
 Yes - Extension of Time agreed until 31.7.19.
 Need to agree extension for taking to Sept Committee if possible. - The Old Brick And Tile Works, Riccall Road, Escrick, YO19 6ED - NY/2018/0229/73 Variation of Condition No. 2 of Planning Permission Ref.
 C8/10/3AC/CPO which relates to raising landfill levels 18.1.2019 Committee Committee report in preparation.
 Awaiting discussions regarding landscape objection.
 No - be requested - Land at the Former Kellingley Colliery, Turvers Planning application accompanied by an Environmental Statement for the purposes of the variation of condition no's 2, 3, 4, 5, 6, 9, 11, 13, 21.1.2019 Committee Conditions Discharge applications for parent No - To be requested